Grace-Solutions/PSProxmox/Documentation/cmdlets/Get-ProxmoxVM.md

 ## Description

-The `Get-ProxmoxVM` cmdlet retrieves virtual machines from Proxmox VE.
+The `Get-ProxmoxVM` cmdlet retrieves virtual machines from Proxmox VE with comprehensive information including guest agent data when available.
 You can retrieve all VMs, VMs on a specific node, or a specific VM by ID.
+The cmdlet automatically attempts to gather guest agent information for each VM, providing detailed network interface information from within the guest operating system.

 ## Parameters